Information for All Applicants

 Who Should Apply to the Conservatory of Music?

 Those who wish to pursue a Bachelor of Music or Bachelor of Music Education degree should apply to the Conservatory of Music.
 All other applicants should apply to the College of Arts and Sciences (including those who wish to pursue a Bachelor of Arts in Music).

 If you will require a US F-1 "Student Visa" to study at Wheaton College (all Non-US Citizens, Non-US Permanent Residents), please review the information pertinent to international applicants.

 The Wheaton student body consists of students from all 50 US states and more than 90 countries, including over 200 missionary and third-culture kids (US citizens who have grown up abroad).
 Read more about how we serve and support MKs and TCKs.

 Wheaton College welcomes applications from homeschoolers who have completed a rigorous college-preparatory program.
 Homeschoolers have been a part of our community for many years, and we recognize the particular assets they bring to college life: initiative, independent learning, and creative thinking.
 Nearly 10% of incoming classes have been homeschooled at some point during their high school years.

-Students who were previously enrolled in a degree program here at Wheaton College and have been away for a semester or more must complete a Returning Student Application (PDF).
+Students who were previously enrolled in a degree program here at Wheaton College and have been away for a semester or more must complete a Re-enrolling Student application.
 No application fee is required.